Who doesn’t love music? And who doesn’t like cartoons?

 2D (standing for two-dimensional) animation is what most people think about when you say the word “cartoons.”
 It’s classic, old-fashioned animation, once exclusively hand-drawn.
 It was tedious work, with large teams of artists painstakingly hand-drawing thousands of “cells” to create individual frames.
 Nowadays software has taken over a lot of the grunt work, but artists’ hands are still needed.
 They’ve just exchanged pen and brush with a digital stylus, drawing tablets and software.

 Some examples of 2D animated music videos:

 Björk is known for her rather unconventional music, why should the videos be any different?
-This is one of the best animated music videos made in 2D.
+This is one of the best cartoon music videos made in 2D.

 It's no secret that this is one of the best animated music videos to ever come out of the band.
 It remains one of the best 2D music videos out there.

 Whereas 2D is “flat,” 3D involves creating entire three-dimensional virtual worlds.
 This is the kind of graphics usually seen in mainstream big-budget animated movies like the kind produced by Pixar and Dreamworks, and also in most video games.
 Like everything else, it has advantages and disadvantages.

 This video is one of the best animated music videos using 3D along with live footage.

 This video is amongst the best animated music videos in 3D.

 Rotoscoping is a technique where animators would “trace” and draw over every frame of an existing piece of live footage, and then run all the traced artwork in a sequence to create the animation.
 While incredibly tedious and time-consuming, the resulting animation is startlingly lifelike in its movements, motion and depth, because it is in fact real footage that’s just been drawn over - as opposed to traditional 2D animation, where the shots are “imagined” up, as it were.

 An example of a music video employing rotoscoping: